mossphp/moss-storage/docs/01_model.md

 # Model

-`Model` represents entity structure, how properties are mapped to table, what indexes exist and how modeled entity relate to other.
+`Model` represents entity structure, how objects properties are mapped to table fields, what indexes exist and how modeled entity relate to other.

 Each `Model` consists of: